doctrine/orm/docs/en/reference/second-level-cache.rst

 Cache Factory is the main point of extension.

-It allows you to provide a specific implementation of the following components :
+It allows you to provide a specific implementation of the following components:

 ``QueryCache``
     stores and retrieves query cache results.